 - self discipline

-Do you go in a particular order?
+Do you go in a particular order through the list of family values?

 We choose which value to teach each month either randomly, or based on what we feel like our family needs to focus on that particular month.